 Training

-The WHS Regulations require PCBUs to provide crystalline silica training to any worker they reasonably believe may be involved in processing of a CSS that is high risk, or be at risk of exposure to RCS because of the processing of a CSS that is high risk at the workplace. [insert footnote: WHS Regulations, 529D]
+The Work Health and Safety Regulations 2011, reg 529CD requires PCBUs to provide crystalline silica training to any worker they reasonably believe may be involved in processing of a CSS that is high risk, or be at risk of exposure to RCS because of the processing of a CSS that is high risk at the workplace.

-Crystalline silica training must be nationally accredited training, or another form approved by the regulator and must cover:
+Crystalline silica training must be either a course accredited by the National VET Regulator, or a course approved by the WHS regulator and must cover:

 • the health risks associated with exposure to RCS, and